Oliver-Leete/Configs/README.md

 snoremap <expr> <nowait> <c-y> matchstr(getline(line('.')-1), '\%' . virtcol('.') . 'v\%(\k\+\\|.\)')
 snoremap <expr> <nowait> <c-l> matchstr(getline(line('.')+1), '\%' . virtcol('.') . 'v\%(\k\+\\|.\)')
 ```

+### Delete buffer

+I have a stupidly complicated mapping to decide what I do when I press my magic
+key (more on that later) for closing things.
+It already does a variety of things
+depending on what program I'm focused on, but it also does a variety of things
+within Neovim depending on what window is focused and what is left on the tab.

+## Command Palette

+I've tried a few extensions, but none of them did quite what I wanted, so I made
+my own.
+It uses vim.ui.select for the picker (with dressing.nvim to use
+telescope for that picker).
+The main thing was to have a way of adding to the
+picker for file types and project types, and having it be able to run vim
+commands, lua functions or key maps.
+I also wanted a way of specifying the
+source of a command so that I could group together similar commands.

+Honestly it's quite basic, but it works for what I need it for.

+### Tasks runner

+At some point I will move to using neotest for all my testing needs, and
+overseer for managing all tasks.
+But at the moment I'm still using a custom-made
+task runner built on top of the above command palette and running in toggleterm.
+I think the turning point will be when I finally make a Julia test runner
+server (running up a Julia instance each time you want to test takes too much
+precompilation time).
+I can't be bothered to document this properly because,
+as I say, I'll hopefully drop it for the above options soon (and honestly my
+solution is an absolute mess, using private functions in toggleterm) (Although
+my current method supports debugging, running and profiling of Julia benchmarks,
+which I'm not sure how I'd cover with the above).

+## Julia

+I am slowly trying collect all the tools I want for Julia development.
+I have
+the hacky task runner mentioned above for all my task running needs (I even have
+a function to run the matching test for the current function, assuming the test
+has the same name as the function).
+And I have started working on a neotest
+adaptor for Julia, although it's very early stages right now.

+nvim-coverage already has some nice Julia support, so all I need to do is write
+an overseer task to run the full test suite with coverage and then load it in to
+nvim-coverage when it's finished.

+I have a very hacky Julia profile trace reader for perfanno, it is very dumb at
+the moment and is waiting for me to make a Julia function to properly export the
+profile data instead of just flattening it.
+What I do have though is a hacky way
+of loading the profile data into perfanno when a profile run is finished by my
+task runner.

+As I can't get dap to work with Julia I have made some functions to toggle
+Debugger.jl and Infiltrator.jl breakpoints, including adding the using statement
+if the file doesn't have one and removing it when the last breakpoint is
+removed.

+So still on the list to do at some point is to (not that I'll ever get around to
+them):

+- Add Julia support for neogen (actually it looks like someone has already started
+  on that).
+- Add Julia support for refactoring.nvim
+- Figure out if a wrapper can be made to use DebugAdapter.jl in Neovim.
+- Make a Julia server to run tests and finish the neotest adaptor.
+- Make a similar thing for benchmarks, and probably a neotest consumer for
+  benchmark results.
+- Make a better profile data exporter.
+- Extend the profile runner and exporter to allocation profiles.
+- I would also like to have Julia support in something like splitjoin.vim, but I
+  really don't like vimscript, so I'll never do that myself.
+I have got basic
+  functionality from nvim-trevJ.lua and the julia#toggle_function_blockassign()
+  function from julia-vim

 # XMonad